vejeta/oftc-web/NickServ/CertFP.md

 (setq tls-program '("gnutls-cli --priority secure256 --x509certfile ~/.ssl/nick.pem --x509keyfile ~/.ssl/nick.key
 {% endhighlight %}

-More Emacs 26/27 onwards disregard all of the above and just use the snippet of code for your respective Emacs version found at [the
+For newer versions (Emacs 26, 27 and onwards) disregard all of the above and just use the snippet of code for your respective Emacs version found at [the
 EmacsWiki](http://www.emacswiki.org/emacs/ErcSSL).

 Then call "M-x erc-tls" and connect to irc.oftc.net, port 6697.